agrawalneel25/jb1-prediction/README.md

 - Raising the threshold (e.g. 0.50 → 0.90) improves precision - fewer false
   alarms - but recall falls.
 Some real incidents are missed entirely.
 For a safety-critical system, a missed incident is worse than a false alarm.

-- Notice that ROC-AUC is constant across all rows.
-This is expected: it measures ranking quality, not what happens at any particular cut-off.
-If ROC-AUC were also varying with threshold, something would be wrong.

 The right choice depends on the cost asymmetry in the specific domain.